-Support my work by getting a print of my latest sun photo here!
+Support my work by getting a fine art print of the sun!

 A quick note before reading: This guide will help you understand the mechanics of solar astronomy, but DO NOT attempt to observe the sun without first reading through your telescope's owners manual, and subsequent solar filters instructions.
 Solar astronomy is dangerous, and a mistake could leave you blind.